OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/contributing_inputs.rst

 * removed any cofactors from the PDB file and placed them in `cofactors.sdf`
 * kept cystallographic waters and metals in the PDB file
 * tested the PDB and, if available, cofactors.sdf file using the [input validation script][input_validation]
-* copied over the ligands SDF file to a file named `ligands.sdf`
+* copied over the ligands SDF file to a file named `ligands.sdf` and removed alternate ligand conformations or protonation states
-* copied over the edges CSV file to a file named `edges.csv`

 Detailed Instructions